-RES 198 Brokerage Administration (1-0) 1 hrs.
+RES 198 Brokerage Administration (1-0) 1 hr.

 Covers operation of a real estate brokerage company including ethics, management skills and record and account management.
-Fulfills one part of the State of Illinois education requirements to obtain a Real Estate Broker's license in compliance with the Real Estate Broker's License Act of 2000.
+Fulfills one part of the State of Illinois education requirements to obtain a Real Estate Broker's license in compliance with the Real Estate License Act of 2000.